This macaroni shepherd's pie combines two classic dishes into one amazing dinner dish.

 - Spoon the macaroni cheese over the meat layer, then sprinkle over the reserved cheese.

 - Bake in centre of the oven for 30-40 mins or until cheese is bubbling.
 Serve immediately.
-To freeze: The pie may be made up to end of step 5, then frozen.
-Let it defrost well before cooking.

-Top Tip for making Macaroni shepherd's pie
+Top tip for making macaroni shepherd's pie

 Want to make this dish a little healthier - use lean turkey mince instead.
 Turkey mince can be found in most supermarkets.